GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 // make process variable var_updatedClaimNum the value of the claimNum

+// create a local variable called inbound that references the webhook payload process variable: var_inboundRequest

+// 1.
+Write a conditional logic "if" statement using helper function:
-// if webhook prepend "W", form prepend "F"
+//    if webhook: prepend "W", form prepend "F"

-// conditional logid to set the id

-// add the id to the policy number
+// 2.
+Create a local id variable assigned as either "W" or "F"

 // ============| END CODE HERE |====================